placrosse/kodo/docs/source/faq.rst

 What is the code density?
 .........................

-The code density can be defined as the ratio of non-zero scalars in an coding vector.
+The code density can be defined as the ratio of non-zero elements in an coding vector.
 Full density can be achieved by selecting coding coefficients according to a random uniform distribution.
 In contrast, sparse codes use many zero coefficients in the coding vectors which makes the encoding process